RonJeffries/newxprog/public/articles/xprog-layout/xprog-layout.md

 category: Kate Oneal
 ---

-# XProg - Working with layout
+# XProg - Working with layout in the world where headers are really really long

 I've been trying to learn some things about how the new implementation will handle the front page.
 The front page has a top row the most recent articles in two categories, "Beyond Agile" and "The Annals of Kate Oneal", and a randomly selected "Classic" article.